Frequently Asked Questions About Davison Health Center

 Does it matter if I am late for my appointment?

 Absolutely!
 If you arrive late, you may be asked to reschedule.
 We ask that you arrive ten minutes before your scheduled appointment so that you can complete paperwork and register.
 That way, you and we will be on time and you will not have to wait.

 Do I need to cancel my appointment if I cannot keep it?

 Yes.
 If you cannot keep an appointment, please call well ahead of time so we can offer this appointment to another student.
-You can even call us after we are closed and leave a message.
-After hours, call 860-685-2470 and select option 1.
-Failure to cancel an appointment in a timely manner may result in a $10 no show fee, which is billed directly to your student account.
+You can even call us after we are closed and leave a message with the on-call message center.
+Failure to cancel an appointment in a timely manner may result in a $10 no show fee ($25 for well visits no-shows that are scheduled for 40-60 minutes).
+All fees are billed directly to your student account.

 What if I am sick and can’t get to the Health Center on my own?